TeachBooks/mirror_teachbook_manual/book/intro.md

 # Home

-This is an introduction to Git, VS Code and Jupyter Books for teachers of MUDE.
+This is an introduction to Git, VS Code and Jupyter Books for teachers and teaching assistants involved in the CiTG Jupyter Book project.
 Topics that are covered include: installing Git and VS Code, setting up SSH-keys for GitLab, the basic structure of Jupyter Books and basic Git workflows.

 ## List of things to add